technusm1/ask-flow/tasks.md

 - [x] Dockerized deployment
 - [x] Draw a nice architecture diagram (convert handwritten notes into a properly structured diagram)
 - [x] UX improvement: Focus on a webpage element on page load.
 Based on German Velasco's suggestion, focus on the search bar on page load.
 Link: https://www.youtube.com/shorts/LUY9RE9HLQM
+- [x] Use liveview's `start_async` or `assign_async` helper to load LLM scores in the background rather than the present solution of starting and waiting on tasks.
+Its identical to the present solution but more idiomatic.

 # Future tasks
 - [ ] Respect user's local timezone
+- [ ] Keep model name configurable in the code
 - [ ] Rate limiter for calling stackoverflow API + LLM API, have configurable rate limits.
 Use hammer (https://github.com/ExHammer/hammer) as a rate limiter rather than re-inventing the wheel
 - [ ] Add documentation (using ExDoc)
 - [ ] Structured JSON logging